Want to create a multi step form in WordPress?

 To start splitting your form, drag the Page Break form field, found under Fancy Fields, from the left-hand panel to the right-hand panel.

-WPForms allows you to create as many form pages as you want.
+Do this again if you want to create another page.
 You can create 2-step forms and go as high as you need to.

 But remember not to overwhelm your users.
 Only collect the information you need.
 You can always gather more information later.

 Based on your needs, you might want to show a progress indicator on your form to let users know about the different sections of your form.
-This way they always know where they’re at on your form and how much they have left to fill out before clicking Submit.

-To make things super easy on you, WPForms comes with three different breadcrumb style indicator bars for your multi step forms:
+To make things super easy on you, WPForms comes with three different breadcrumb-style indicator bars for your multi-step forms:

-3. Progress Bar: indicates the progress of the form as the user fills it out.
+- Progress Bar: indicates the progress of the form as the user fills it out.

 To customize the progress bar and page title of the first page of your multi step form, click on the First Page break section.

 A new panel will appear in the preview pane.
+From here, you can:

-• Choose the type of Progress Indicator you want
+- Choose the type of Progress Indicator you want

 You can also toggle on the feature that lets you show site visitors a Previous page button.
 This way they can return to the previous page of your form if they need to.

-When you do this, you’ll have the chance to change the text on the button.
+When you do this, you’ll have the chance to change the text using the button.
+Once you’re done creating all of your page breaks, click Save.

 Configuring notifications for a multi step form is really.
 Just navigate to the Notifications option from the Settings tab on the left of the form builder.

+This is especially true for multi-page forms in WordPress.
 For help with this step, check out our documentation on how to set up form notifications in WordPress.

 Just click on the Confirmation Type dropdown and select one of the three options as per your preference.

 You can easily edit the success message and inform customers about the next steps.
+For help with other confirmation types, see our documentation on setting up form confirmations.

 Step 6: Add the Multi Step Form to Your WordPress Website